 Second Question: What is your emergency?

-Telecommunicators will want to know if the emergency requires police, fire, or medical response.
+Telecommunicators will want to know the nature of the emergency to determine if police, fire, and/or medical response is required.

 Always Follow Telecommunicator Directions

 All 9-1-1 telecommunicators have been trained to provide instructions during child birth, CPR, Heimlich Maneuver and other instructions that can aid in saving someone's life.
-In other emergency situations, telecommunicators may ask that you stay on the line or they may tell you to leave the residence.
+In other emergency situations, telecommunicators may ask that you stay on the line or they may tell you to leave the residence for your safety.

 Calling 9-1-1 for a Mental Health Crisis

 If you have a loved one with a serious mental health condition, there may be times when they become a danger to themselves or to others.
 Though it can be a difficult decision for you, police intervention may become necessary for the safety of all involved.
+You can request police respond without lights or sirens and they will follow protocol to keep everyone safe.
 Our officers and fire personnel have been trained to properly respond to mental health situations and are able to provide you with support throughout the event as well as after.